sven-hash/docs/content/run-nym-nodes/mixnodes.md

 ## Upgrading your mixnode from an earlier version

-If you have already been running a node on the Nym network v0.9.2, you can use the `upgrade` command to upgrade your configs in place.
+If you have already been running a node on the Nym network v0.9.2 or v0.10.0, make sure to grab the new binaries from our [releases page](https://github.com/nymtech/nym/releases) and use the `upgrade` command to upgrade your configs in place.

 ```shell
 ./nym-mixnode upgrade --id your-node-id